uclahs-cds/docker-MuSE/README.md

 # docker-MuSE
 Dockerfile for MuSE.

-MuSE is a tool for fast and accurate calling of somatic point mutation from normal-tumor paired samples.
-MuSE uses Markov substitution model to detect somatic mutation for whole-genome sequencing and whole-exome sequencing samples.
+MuSE is a tool for fast and accurate calling of somatic point mutations from tumor-normal paired samples.
+MuSE uses the Markov substitution model to detect somatic mutations for whole-genome sequencing and whole-exome sequencing samples.
 Details can be found [here](https://github.com/wwylab/MuSE).

-This image is located in the Boutros Lab Docker Hub repo: https://hub.docker.com/repository/docker/blcdsdockerregistry/.
+This image can be found in docker-MuSE's GitHub package page [here](https://github.com/uclahs-cds/docker-MuSE/pkgs).

 # Documentation
 MuSE documentation is [here](https://github.com/wwylab/MuSE).